Faculty Handbook: Vancouver Campus

 Faculty Development

 Faculty may also travel to attend local, regional, or international conferences, provided they have a refereed paper to present.
-In such cases, faculty requests to receive support to cover some of the costs of travel, room, meals and registration fees (See Travel and Entertainment Policy) may be approved by the Executive Director and Campus Dean, to the limit of the faculty development dedicated budget pertaining to the current academic year.
+In such cases, faculty requests to receive support to cover some of the costs of travel, room, meals and registration fees (See Travel in this handbook) may be approved by the Executive Director/Campus Dean, to the limit of the faculty development dedicated budget pertaining to the current academic year.

 Identification Cards

 Each employee is required to obtain an identification card with a photograph.
-Cards are to be carried at all times while on campus premises and are to be displayed upon request.
+Cards are to be carried at all times on campus premises and displayed upon request.
 This card may also be required to enter certain buildings on campus.
-Faculty visiting other New York Tech campuses must ensure that they bring their faculty ID cards with them and carry them at all times when on all campuses.
-Identification cards remain the property of New York Institute of Technology and must be surrendered upon authorized request.
+Faculty visiting other New York Tech campuses must ensure that they bring their faculty ID cards with them.
+Identification cards remain the property of the institute and must be surrendered upon authorized request.
 Should a faculty member separate from New York Tech, their school-issued ID card must be returned to the Office of the Executive Director/Campus Dean or their delegate.
 New York Tech ID cards are available from the Business Administration Manager.

 Sabbaticals

-An applicant must demonstrate that the sabbatical period will be utilized to engage in activities relevant to the applicant's discipline that will enhance his/her professional competence.
-Applicants must agree to serve New York Tech for at least one year after the completion of their sabbaticals, and to submit a written report concerning their completed sabbatical to their Program Dean as well as to the Executive Director.
+An applicant must demonstrate that the sabbatical will be utilized to engage in activities relevant to the applicant's discipline and will enhance their professional competence.
+Applicants must agree to serve New York Tech for at least one year after completing their sabbatical, and to submit a written report concerning the completed sabbatical to their program dean and the Executive Director.

 Faculty Responsibilities